GlassLotus111/GlassLotus111/README.md

 - 💬 Ask me about python or any related stuff.
 - 📫 How to reach me: whispermeditation05@gmail.com
 - 😄 Pronouns: she, her, hers
-- ⚡ Fun fact: I like to code.
+- ⚡ Fun fact: I like nearly every genre of music there is!
--